Chronic beryllium lung disease

 It is reported to occur in 2-5% of beryllium-exposed individuals.

 It is characterised by the development of granulomatous inflammation secondary to a cell-mediated immune response to beryllium.

-While it is a multisystem granulomatous disease, it predominantly involving the lungs.
+While it is a multisystem granulomatous disease, it predominantly involves the lungs.

 It is sometimes classified as a form of fibrotic pneumoconiosis as well as a type of pulmonary granulomatous disease.
 Although some authors describe this to represent a hypersensitivity disorder rather than a true pneumoconiosis 7.